The highlights of the year US and World 2016, include a game. As a highlight, that’s not half bad.

 - Chris Rock boycotts North Carolina; calls everyone who lives there white.

 - The first presidential debate takes place between Republican presidential nominee Donald Trump, and Democratic presidential nominee, Hillary Clinton.
-The two candidates take turns (mostly), after a stern warning from Chris Rock, answering questions about their plans for the economy, ISIS, systematic racism, and gun control.
+The two candidates take turns (mostly), after a stern warning from Chris Rock, answering questions about their plans for the economy, ISIS, systemic racism, and gun control.

 - Both of them claim victory and bump into each other when they try to use the same bathroom after the debate.